chnm/model-articles/content/articles/blocknewman.md

 to invest so much into topic modeling -- I wanted to continue research and publishing in colonial North American history.
 Ironically, my subsequent monograph involved hand-coding c.
-4000 documents, but scholars repeatedly categorized it wrongly as a data mining project.
+4000 documents, but scholars repeatedly categorized it wrongly as a computerized data mining project.
 {{% /notation %}}

 Even though, as Table 5 showed, women's history abstracts use similar